-The sub-fund does not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
+The sub-funds do not promote Environmental, Social or Governance (ESG) characteristics or pursue a sustainability or impact objective.
 Consideration of sustainability risks are not systematically integrated due to the investment strategy and the nature of the underlying investments.
-Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-fund.
+Sustainability risks are not currently expected to have a material impact on achieving the return objectives of the sub-funds.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities (Taxonomy Regulation Art.
+7).
+These sub-funds comply with Article 6 of SFDR.
+As such they do not consider principal adverse impacts on sustainability factors due to their investment strategy and the nature of the underlying investments (SFDR Art.
+7(2)).